isomerpages/mti-osir/_overview-of-sira/Ownership and Control Obligations.md

 #### **Provisions that apply to any entity that has acted against national security interests**

-Entities which have acted against Singapore’s national security interests may also have their transactions reviewed under certain circumstances, even if they have not been designated.
+Entities which have acted against Singapore’s national security interests may also have their transactions reviewed under certain circumstances, even if they have not been designated.</ul>